Walter Krueger: Kinsella v. Krueger

 Krueger's retirement was marred by family tragedies.
 His son James was dismissed from the army in 1947 for conduct unbecoming an officer and a gentleman after a drunken incident.
 Grace's health deteriorated, and she suffered from heart disease and high blood pressure.
 She was diagnosed with cancer in 1955, and died on 13 May 1956.
 Most dramatically, on 3 October 1952, a lonely and depressed Dorothy fatally stabbed her husband, Colonel Aubrey D. Smith, with a hunting knife while he slept in their Army quarters in Japan.
-Dorothy, who felt that her husband now regarded her no more than "a clinging handicap to his professional career", had turned to alcohol and drugs.
+Dorothy, who felt that her husband now regarded her as no more than "a clinging handicap to his professional career", had turned to alcohol and drugs.

 By six votes to three, a U.S. Army court-martial found Dorothy guilty of first-degree murder and sentenced her "to be confined at hard labor for the rest of her natural life".
 A unanimous verdict of guilty would have made the death sentence mandatory.
 She was flown back to the United States in a Military Air Transport Service plane and was imprisoned at the Federal Prison Camp, Alderson, in West Virginia.
 The United States Court of Military Appeals rejected an appeal filed by Krueger's lawyers that argued that Dorothy was not sane at the time of the incident, and that the testimony that the court-martial had heard to the contrary was military rather than medical.

 However, in 1955, in a similar case involving another woman, Clarice B. Covert, who had killed her husband in England with an axe, Federal District Court Judge Edward A. Tamm ruled that civilians who accompany military forces overseas could not be imprisoned by military courts.
 The two cases, Kinsella v.
 Krueger and Reid v.
 Covert, went to the U.S. Supreme Court, which affirmed that military trials of civilians were indeed constitutional, only to reverse itself a year later in a review of the decisions.
 Dorothy was released, and went to live with Krueger in San Antonio.

 When his old friend Fay W. Brabson wrote a letter in 1960 complaining about not being promoted before retirement, Krueger replied that:

 I wish you would compare your situation with mine for a moment.
 You are fortunate in having a loving wife by your side and three wonderful children.
 I, on the other hand, have lost my precious wife, my son Jimmie's career ended in disgrace and my only daughter's tragic action broke my heart.
 All the promotions and honors that have come to me cannot possibly outweigh these heartaches and disappointments.
 If true happiness is the aim of life—and I believe it is—then you are more fortunate than I and I would gladly trade with you.